 |red/blue||A bit tricky, unused in some installations.
 When not connected, green status LED lights up when relay is on.
 Looking at the schematic of BBW/DBW46 we can determine that the LED is shorted by circulation pump.
 So the diode lights up only when circulation pump is running.|

-I thought it would be a good idea to replace green status LED with red-green one.
-Green will be still powered from the relay, red one - from the circulation pump.
-In this case, we can visualise following states:
+I thought it would be a good idea to replace the green status LED with a red-green one.
+The green one will still be powered from the relay, while the red one will be powered from the circulation pump.
+In this case, we can visualize the following states:

 |green||Timer activated Webasto, but it haven’t started running yet.|